Why become a Medical Assistant?

 Launch your healthcare career in just 14 weeks with our comprehensive Medical Assistant Certificate program at Lakes Region Community College.
 This fast-track, hybrid program combines 90 hours of online classroom instruction, in-person lab instruction, and an 80-hour clinical externship at local medical offices, preparing you for both administrative and clinical responsibilities in physician offices.

-Course Information Flyer (PDF)
+Summer 2026: Course Information Flyer (PDF)

 What You’ll Learn